Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Numerical results

-In Fig.~\ref{fig:cos(2phi)}, we show our predictions for the Boer-Mulders or $\cos(2\phi)$ asymmetry in $\pi^{-}p$ unpolarized Drell-Yan process.
+In Figure~\ref{fig:cos(2phi)}, we show our predictions for the Boer-Mulders or $\cos(2\phi)$ asymmetry in $\pi^{-}p$ unpolarized Drell-Yan process.
 This asymmetry is computed from the convolution of pion Boer-Mulders function and the proton Boer-Mulders function, i.e., $A_{UU}^{\cos(2\phi)}\propto h_{1,\pi}^{\perp \bar{q}}\otimes h_{1,p}^{\perp q}$.
 There is no experimental data from COMPASS for this asymmetry.
 However, a proposed strategy for analyzing this asymmetry has been outlined in ref.~\cite{COMPASS:2010shj}.
 We compare our predictions with pure models (SPM-SPM and LFCQM-LFCQM) as well as with hybrid calculations.
 In the hybrid calculations, the proton Boer-Mulders function is sourced from the BMP10 extraction~\cite{Barone:2009hw}, while the pion Boer-Mulders function is derived from both LFCQM~\cite{Pasquini:2014ppa} and SPM~\cite{Gamberg:2009uk}.
 We note that the magnitude of our predicted asymmetry is slightly smaller when compared to that of other theoretical predictions.
 Note that this asymmetry has also been investigated in ref.~\cite{Wang:2018naw}, where pion distributions are based on a light-cone model, while the proton distribution is adopted from the BMP10 extraction.
-Analyzing the results presented in Fig.~\ref{fig:cos(2phi)} allows for the determination of the sign of the proton Boer-Mulders function.
+Analyzing the results presented in Figure~\ref{fig:cos(2phi)} allows for the determination of the sign of the proton Boer-Mulders function.
 The positive distribution of the $\cos(2\phi)$ asymmetry across COMPASS kinematics leads to the inference that the proton Boer-Mulders function is positive in the DY process.
 This inference is supported by our prior discussion on the positivity of the pion Boer-Mulders function, from $A_{UT}^{\sin(2\phi-\phi_{s})}$ asymmetry~\citep{Gurjar:2023uho}.
 Notably, this observation aligns with the sign change observed in the process-dependent T-odd distribution function, consistent with findings in SIDIS analyses~\cite{Maji:2017wwd,Gurjar:2022rcl,Lyubovitskij:2022vcl}.
+In Figures~\ref{fig:sin(phi)} - \ref{fig:cos(2phi)}, we illustrate the distinctions between the asymmetries produced through the utilization of perturbative and nonperturbative gluon rescattering kernels for the T-odd pion and proton TMDs.
+Our findings reveal that both the perturbatively and nonperturbatively generated asymmetries align reasonably well with the available experimental data.
+Furthermore, it is noteworthy that the asymmetries generated nonperturbatively exhibit a slightly larger magnitude compared to those generated perturbatively.
+We also note that both the holographic light-front wavefunctions with the IMA and the 't Hooft longitudinal model yield comparable spin asymmetries.